suhail3535/React_Interview_practice_withtailwind_css/AllImportantInterviewQuestions/InterviewQuestionTheory/reactinterviewQ&A.md

 <!-- <-------------------------------->

 10. What is a higher-order component (HOC)?
-Answer: A higher-order component is a function that takes a component and returns a new component.
+Answer: A higher-order component is a function that takes a component as parameter and returns a new component as its value.
 HOCs are used to add functionality to existing components.
 Example:-
 import React from 'react';
 const withLoading = (WrappedComponent) => {